rayglover-ibm/libdlibxx/README.md

 # Libdlibxx

-Libdlibxx is a generalized C++11 wrapper library around the dl functions from `<dlfcn.h>` to handle the loading and symbol lookup in dynamic libraries.
+Libdlibxx is a generalized C++14 wrapper library around the unix dl functions from `<dlfcn.h>` to handle the loading and symbol lookup in dynamic libraries.

 ### Dependencies

-- Until `optional` is introduced into the standard, this code relies on Boost.Optional.
-- A C++11 compiler.
+- A C++14 compiler.

 ### Licence